Your meta description HTML tag is missing. The <description> tag should appear once on your page.

 If you don’t a Meta Description HTML tag, Google will use whatever they feel like for your text and show this in search results.

 How can I fix this?

-We recommend hiring a programmer on the Shopify Experts program who can do this for you.
+We recommend investing in a Premium theme that has correct meta tags or hiring a programmer on the Shopify Experts program who can fix your theme.